teleprint-me/vektor/docs/base/NeuralNetwork.md

   scenarios, ensuring the class behaved as expected and gracefully handled errors.

-### Collaboration and Community Feedback

-- Collaboration played a crucial role in the development process.
-Regular discussions and code reviews helped refine ideas and improve the overall design.
-- Feedback from early users was invaluable, providing real-world insights into how the class was used and where improvements could be made.

 ### Future Development Considerations

 - While the current implementation meets initial goals, it's open to future